Vandise/GameClient/doc/images/client_architecture.md

 # Utilizing React and Redux to manage UI Components in Phaser.

+An understanding of unidirectional architecture "Flux", ReactJS, and Redux is implied.
+You can get a crash course about React and Redux [Here](http://redux.js.org/)

 Let me start by saying I am not the most versed with Phaser, in fact this is my first larger project aside from the provided tutorials and examples on the website.
 In all my previous projects I've always ran into the issue with forms, user input, and updating game state to reflect the changes.
 Such an example was a simple interactive game to navigate a finite amount of states and render a different scene to reflect the change -- potentially prompt a scenario where the user would utilze a previously found item.
 A popular approach to form management to engage and prompt a user for input is to structure the forms within the page and hide them by default -- eventually displaying the form through keybindings in Phaser and having javascript set a display attribute.
 This approach is doable and I could build my projects with webpack and ES6 without incident.
 Unit testing, however, became a major issue with validating the results of the user interaction.
 Headless browser testing with mocha and Phaser, due to limitations with Pixi, also became a struggle.

 ## Contents